fsfe/reuse-docs/site/content/page.md

 comments can not be placed, you should provide them separately.
 We recommend one of two ways:

- * If you have such files with different copyright notices and licenses, you should, for each file names FILENAME, include the text file "FILENAME.license" which includes a copyright header according to the format you customarily use for headers.
+ * If you have files with different copyright notices and licenses, you should, for each file named FILENAME, include the text file "FILENAME.license" which includes a copyright header according to the format you customarily use for headers.
- * If you have many such files, but each have the same copyright notice and license, you may instead use the [ABOUT](http://www.dejacode.org/about_spec_v0.8.0.html) file format, and place a single ABOUT file documenting all files with the same copyright notice and license.
+ * If you have many such files, but each have the same copyright notice and license, you may instead use the [DEP-5/copyright](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/) file format, and place a single copyright file documenting those files.

-If you wish to be explicit about the license of an output file, which does not exist in the repository but which will be created at build time, you may include a .license file or .ABOUT file without the corresponding binary file.
+If you wish to be explicit about the license of an output file, which does not exist in the repository but which will be created at build time, you may include a .license file without the corresponding binary file.

 Keep in mind: